mattdp/partreach/config/jekyll/_posts/2014-07-09-what-to-expect-with-fdm.markdown

 <h4>What FDM is great for:</h4>
 <ul>
   <li>Cost.
 FDM printing is one of the cheapest, industrial-quality prototyping methods available.</li>
   <li>Durability.
-FDM parts are not cured with UV light (vs SLA and Polyjet [links]), and therefore do not lose structural integrity when exposed to sunlight.</li>
+FDM parts are not cured with UV light (vs <a href="https://www.supplybetter.com/blog/what-to-expect-with-sla.html" target="_blank">SLA</a> or <a href="https://www.supplybetter.com/blog/what-to-expect-with-polyjet.html" target="_blank">Polyjet</a>), and therefore do not lose structural integrity when exposed to sunlight.</li>
   <li>Mechanical strength.
 FDM parts can be very strong, and are used as functional production parts as well as prototypes.</li>
   <li>Complex geometry.
 With the aid of support material, FDM parts may contain overhangs and cavities.</li>
 </ul>